awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 A text string containing the name of the Amazon S3 bucket that contains the file\.

 *file\_path*
-A text string containing the Amazon S3 path of the file\.
+A text string containing the Amazon S3 file name including the path of the file\.

 *region*
 A text string containing the AWS Region that the file is in\.
 For a listing of AWS Region names and associated values, see [ Regions, Availability Zones, and Local Zones ](Concepts.RegionsAndAvailabilityZones.md)\.